 Video blogging, or vlogging, has become a popular method to share your ideas on a subject to your audience online.
 Unlike the traditional blogging, which is usually composed by words and images, vlogging transform your content into an audio-visual broadcast.
-If you’re interested in vlogging but don’t know how to start, use the tips below:
+If you’re interested in vlogging but don’t know how to start, you can check the following tips about how to start a vlog and become a successful vlogger, hope it's useful:

 To start with, you should think of a topic for your vlogging.
 It can be anything, as long as it’s not boring, insulting or illegal.
 As there are various successful vlogs out there, they have developed some sort of themes or formats, such as how-to tutorial, lecture, interview and so on.
-In order further inspire you, here I list some examples of successful YouTube vloggers:
+In order further inspire you to figure out your vlog topics, here I list some examples of successful YouTube vloggers:

 VlogBrothers is a popular vlog channel on YouTube hosted by Author John Green and his brother Hank.
 Their vlog has no consistent format: the topics range from funny and trivial, to serious and controversial.